polterguy/polterguy.github.io/index.md

 Hyper IDE also integrates with our Machine Learning component, built on top of OpenAI, allowing you to write your requests in plain English, and have Hyper IDE and OpenAI automatically generate code for you solving your problem.

-It also integrates with Hyperlambda [workflows](/workflows/), letting you chain reusable actions together to compose your backend logic.

 > With Hyper IDE manually writing code is optional

 ## The Endpoint Generator